Le6ow5k1/stackoverflow-search/README.md

 ## Installation & Usage

 For configuration purposes this project uses [environ](https://github.com/weavejester/environ) library.
-Needed parameters are set in `profiles.cls` file.
+Needed parameters are set in `profiles.clj` file.
 You can specify yours if you want.
-Also you redefine them by setting corresponding environment variables.
+Also you can redefine them by setting corresponding environment variables.

 ### With docker and docker-compose